VMware and Nvidia launch hybrid cloud on AWS for machine learning

 The VMware Cloud on AWS with Nvidia is capable of operating from cloud and on-premise servers and will make it easier to migrate VMware vSphere-based applications to the cloud to accelerate high-performance computing or machine learning for research, experimentation, and deployment in production.

 The VMware Cloud on AWS will offer EC2 instances with GPU acceleration from Nvidia’s T4 100.
-AWS began to offer instances powered by Nvidia’s T4 100 GPU in March.
+AWS shared plans to offer instances powered by Nvidia’s T4 100 GPU in March.

 Today’s news comes at the beginning of the VMworld conference in San Francisco and just days after VMware acquired cloud security and app development startups Pivotal and Carbon Black for $5 billion.